MMDLOID/FuckMETADATA/README.md

 pip install Pillow

-FuckMETADATA is a simple script that allows users to delete metadata on images file found inside the same folder as the script.
+FuckMETADATA is a simple script that allows users to delete metadata on all images file found inside the same folder as the script.
 This script is designed to be kept in the download folder.
 Once images are downloaded, execute:

 python FuckMETADATA.py